-COLLEGE UNBOUND: Tell me about your project.
+COLLEGE UNBOUND: Tell us about your project.

 FRED BRISSETTE: My project is the Freedom Project, which provides re-entry support for people coming home from the prison system.
-We provide peer-to-peer support and an 8-week life enhancement program where we teach basic life skills – writing a resume, job application completion, and more.
+We provide peer-to-peer support and an eight-week life enhancement program where we teach basic life skills – writing a resume, job application completion, and more.
 Individuals can then take part in our 16-week job readiness program where we perform mock interviews and assist students with learning proper communication skills.
 A lot of what we teach in these programs are similar to College Unbound’s Big 10.
 The Freedom Project also provides support with family unification.

 What has been the response from formerly incarcerated individuals?